The Performance of AC-coupled Strip LGAD developed by IHEP: Introduction to Strip AC-LGAD

-The AC-LGAD Strip sensor used in this experiment is designed by IHEP and fabricated by the Institute of Microelectronics (IME).
-The device structure from top to bottom is electrodes, N$^{+}$ layer, P$^{+}$ layer , P-type bulk, P$^{++}$ layer and aluminum anode as illustrated in \figurename~\ref{structure}(a).
-The JTE is designed to uniform edge electric field, avoiding an early breakdown.
-The schematic of AC-LGAD Strip is shown in \figurename~\ref{structure}(b).
-Three pitch sizes are designed, which are 250$\mu m$, 200$\mu m$, and 150$\mu m$, and the width of the strip electrodes is 100$\mu m$.
-The gaps between two adjacent strip electrodes are 150$\mu m$, 100$\mu m$, and 50$\mu m$.
+The long Strip AC-LGAD sensor used in this experiment is designed by IHEP and fabricated by the Institute of Microelectronics (IME).
+The device contains strip electrodes, dielectric, DC electrode, N$^{+}$ layer, P$^{+}$ layer, P-type bulk, P$^{++}$ layer, and aluminum anode as illustrated in \figurename~\ref{structure}(a).
+The Strip AC-LGAD sensor has a 50 $\mu m$ p-type epitaxial layer (active layer).
+The length of the strip electrodes is 5.7 mm.
+The schematic of the long Strip AC-LGAD is shown in \figurename~\ref{structure}(b).
+Three pitch sizes of 250 $\mu m$, 200 $\mu m$, and 150 $\mu m$ are designed with the widths of the strip electrodes being 100$\mu m$.
+The gaps between two adjacent strip electrodes are 150 $\mu m$, 100 $\mu m$, and 50 $\mu m$.